google/reflectable.dart/README.md

 ```

 You may appreciate the following shortcut command which will work when you wish
-to generated code for entry points in the `test` subdirectory and also run the
+to generate code for entry points in the `test` subdirectory and also run the
 tests (given that the tests are written using package test):

 ```console